Pete Nice: Music career

-By 1987, following the dissolution of The Servin’ Generalz, Nash continued to work on his solo demo tape.
+By 1987, following the dissolution of The Servin' Generalz, Nash continued to work on his solo demo tape.
 He began collaborating with MC Serch through their mutual connections to Dante Ross and Sam Sever.
-Through suggestion by Ross, the pair formed “3 the Hard Way”, a moniker taken from the popular 1974 blaxploitation film of the same name.
+Through suggestion by Ross, the pair formed 3 the Hard Way, a moniker taken from the popular 1974 blaxploitation film of the same name.
 Unable to legally secure the name due to copyright restrictions, the group settled on the name 3rd Bass.
 Nash, a long time historical baseball admirer, chose the name.

 With Richard Lawson the group released two gold-selling albums, The Cactus Album and Derelicts of Dialect, before disbanding in 1992.
-Nice teamed up with his former group mate Daddy Rich, and the pair released their only collaboration, Dust to Dust, in July 1993.
+Nice teamed up with his former group mate Daddy Rich, and the pair released their only collaboration, Dust to Dust, in April 1993.

-Pete Nice and author-radio jock Bobbito Garcia started their own label, Hoppoh Records, under the aegis of Columbia Records.
+That same year Pete Nice and author-radio jock Bobbito Garcia launched their own label, Hoppoh Records, under the aegis of Columbia Records.
+They also started Hit-U-Off Management, representing artists like Hard 2 Obtain (H2O) and The Artifacts.
 The first release was Kurious's 1994 album A Constipated Monkey; Nice co-produced the album and the single "I'm Kurious".
 Nashville artist Count Bass D's debut Pre-Life Crisis followed in 1995, distributed by Columbia sister label Chaos Recordings, but those would be the only records released before the label folded because of creative differences with Columbia.

 In October 1998, Nash reunited with MC Serch to perform at a birthday party for fashion designer Andy Hilfiger.
 The two went on to perform on the first day of Woodstock 1999.
 During this reunion period Nash recorded some music before dissolving the group again in 2000.
 Another brief reunion performance took place in 2013.

-Today, Nash is a prominent Hip Hop historian, detailing the progression of Hip Hop from the 1970s and 1980s through rare posters, flyers, and pictures posted on his instagram page.
+Today, Nash is a prominent Hip Hop historian, detailing the progression of Hip Hop from the 1970s and 1980s through rare posters, flyers, and pictures posted on his Instagram page.
 Since 2014, at the behest of the head curator Paradise Gray of X-Clan, Nash has been a co-curator for the Universal Hip Hop Museum.
 Nash met Paradise through Lumumba Carson in 1985 when Paradise began his work at the Latin Quarter.
-They’re currently coauthoring a book called The Golden Age of Hip Hop 1983-1992: An Illustrative History.
+The two are currently coauthoring a book called The Golden Age of Hip Hop 1983–1992: An Illustrative History.